Affanamin/DataAnalysis_Tableau/README.md

 1. Show all customer records

-<p> SELECT * FROM customers; </p>
+  `SELECT * FROM customers;`

-Show total number of customers
+2. Show total number of customers

+SELECT count(*) FROM customers;

-Show transactions for Chennai market (market code for chennai is Mark001
+3. Show transactions for Chennai market (market code for chennai is Mark001)

+SELECT * FROM transactions where market_code='Mark001'

-Show distrinct product codes that were sold in chennai
+4. Show distrinct product codes that were sold in chennai

+SELECT distinct product_code FROM transactions where market_code='Mark001';

-Show transactions where currency is US dollars
+5. Show transactions where currency is US dollars

+SELECT * from transactions where currency="USD"